profSeeger/LVM-Code/classes/Leaflet.markercluster/README.md

 * **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
 By default, they are `{ weight: 1.5, color: '#222', opacity: 0.5 }`.
 * **spiderfyDistanceMultiplier**: Increase from 1 to increase the distance away from the center that spiderfied markers are placed.
 Use if you are using big marker icons (Default: 1).
 * **iconCreateFunction**: Function used to create the cluster icon.
 See [the default implementation](https://github.com/Leaflet/Leaflet.markercluster/blob/15ed12654acdc54a4521789c498e4603fe4bf781/src/MarkerClusterGroup.js#L542) or the [custom example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-custom.html).
-* **spiderfyShapePositions**: Function used to override spiderfy default shape positions.
 * **clusterPane**: Map pane where the cluster icons will be added.
 Defaults to L.Marker's default (currently 'markerPane').
 [See the pane example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-pane.html).

 #### Chunked addLayers options